demisto/content/Packs/1Password/Integrations/OnePasswordEventCollector/README.md

 - **Item usage actions** - Information about items in shared vaults that have been modified, accessed, or used.
 Events include the name and IP address of the user who accessed the item, when the item was accessed, and the vault where the item is stored.

-- **Sign in attempts** - Information about sign-in attempts.
+- **Sign-in attempts** - Information about sign-in attempts.
 Events include the name and IP address of the user who attempted to sign in to the account, when the attempt was made, and, for failed attempts, the cause of the failure.

 | **Parameter** | **Description** | **Required** |
 | --- | --- | --- |